segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 ### UTM Campaign Parameters

-Since Segment's client-side javascript library (`analytics.js`) loads `mixpanel.js` in the background, you'll get the exact same functionality of Mixpanel around UTM Campaign Parameters as you would when using Mixpanel directly.
+With **Device Mode** set as the destination's connection mode to a web source, since Segment's client-side javascript library (`analytics.js`) loads `mixpanel.js` in the background, you'll get the exact same functionality of Mixpanel around UTM Campaign Parameters as you would when using Mixpanel directly.

 [Read more in Mixpanel's UTM docs](https://mixpanel.com/help/questions/articles/can-i-track-google-analytics-style-utm-tags-with-mixpanel)